New Towns Acts: Town Development Act 1952

 Although not formally a "New Towns Act", the Town Development Act 1952 (15 & 16 Geo.
 6 & 1 Eliz.
 2. c.
 54) uses the powers established by the 1946 act to expand existing towns to achieve the same or similar purposes.
 The introduction to the act gives its purpose: "An Act to encourage town development in county districts for the relief of congestion or over-population elsewhere, and for related purposes, [etc]".
 It was this act that enabled London County Council to establish its overspill estates as far away as Cornwall and Northamptonshire.
 By 1973, over 40 new and expanded towns were described in Parliament as "London overspill".
 The Act, despite being "obscure and almost forgotten", is credited as having a "significant effect upon the pattern of urban development" in the UK.

 New Towns Acts 1952, 1953, 1955, 1958, 1964, 1966 and 1969

 These were brief acts to increase the maximum borrowings permitted to fund the developments.

 New Towns Act 1959

-An Act to make, as respects England and Wales, new provision in place of section fifteen of the New Towns Act, 1946, as to the disposal of the undertakings of development corporations and other matters arising when a development corporation has achieved or substantially achieved the purposes for which it is established; to amend the law relating to development corporations by increasing the limit on the advances which may be made to them under sub section (1) of section twelve of that Act, by providing for housing subsidies to be wholly or partly withheld in respect of dwellings disposed of by them, and by authorising them to make contributions towards the provision of amenities; and for purposes connected with the matters aforesaid.

 The New Towns Act 1959 (7 & 8 Eliz.
 2. c.
 62) established the Commission for New Towns.
 (Note: Not to be confused with the 1945 New Towns Commission) Under this Act, "the Minister of Housing and Local Government was authorised to set up a Commission on New Towns to take over the functions of the development corporations whose purposes had, in his opinion, been achieved or substantially achieved".